-\\Indicates significance at the 1% level, \ indicates significance at 5% level.
+Indicates significance at the 1% level, indicates significance at 5% level.

 A number of models are used.
-Our benchmark Model 1 includes NTA per share (NS), Total debt/total assets (DA), operating cash flows/total debt (OCD) and log of total assets (TA) as independent variables.
-Model 2 tests whether the office LPT sector (LS\1) has an impact on bond rating.
-We further test whether retail LPT sector (LS\2) has an impact on bond rating in Model 3.
-In model 4, test the combined effect on LPT sector (LS\1 and LS\2) have on LPT bond rating.
+Our benchmark Model 1 includes NTA per share (NS), total debt/total assets (DA), operating cash flows/total debt (OCD) and log of total assets (TA) as independent variables.
+Model 2 tests whether the office LPT sector (LS_1) has an impact on bond rating.
+We further test whether the retail LPT sector (LS_2) has an impact on bond rating in Model 3.
+In model 4, we test the combined effect of LPT sector (LS_1 and LS_2) have on LPT bond rating.
 Finally, Model 5 has all the independent variables in Models 1 and 5 in addition to the stapled-structure (SS) variable.
 LPT bond rating is the dependent variable in all the models.

-To test the hypotheses, ordinal regressions are applied to the LPT bond sample whereas prediction of accuracy in bond rating for ANN evaluates their contribution to the model.
+To test the hypotheses, ordinal regressions are applied to the LPT bond sample, whereas prediction of accuracy in bond rating for ANN evaluates their contribution to the model.

-4.3 Description of OR Model
+Description of OR model